Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

-The temperature coefficient \( T \) controls the sensitivity of the modulation: as \( T \to 0 \), the modulation tends to a one-hot vector, reinforcing the dominant modality; as \( T \to \infty \), the modulation approaches a uniform distribution, smoothing the gradient differences.
-Similar to the temperature parameter in contrastive learning, \( T \) adjusts the gradient weights of hard examples (i.e., weak modalities), allowing high-contribution modalities to receive more update momentum in the early stages of training, while low-contribution modalities gradually gain strength in later stages.
-This helps alleviate the learning imbalance between modalities, promoting stable convergence and robust optimization for the entire model.
+The temperature coefficient $ T $ controls the modulation sensitivity: when $ T \to 0 $, the modulation approaches a one-hot vector, reinforcing the dominant modality; when $ T \to \infty $, the modulation approaches a uniform distribution, smoothing gradient differences.
+Similar to the temperature parameter in contrastive learning, $ T $ enables high-contribution modalities to receive more updated driving force in the early stages of training, while low-contribution modalities gradually strengthen in the later stages, thus alleviating the learning imbalance across modalities and promoting stable convergence and robust optimization for the entire model.

-During backpropagation, the gradient \( g_s = \nabla_{\theta_s} \mathcal{L}_{\text{Total}} \) of the shared fusion module is modulated and then distributed to each modality encoder.
-The gradient update rule after modulation is:
+During backpropagation, the gradient of the shared fusion module $g_s = \nabla_{\theta_s} \mathcal{L}_{\text{Total}} $ is modulated and then distributed to the individual modality encoders.
+The modulated gradient update rule is: